State wetland regulations

 For projects that propose to impact wetlands, applicants must seek regulatory approval.
 Applicants seeking a federal permit or a state authorization for a non-federally regulated wetland should submit requests for regulatory approval to our Federal Permit Unit by email to firstname.lastname@example.org.

-For projects that impact wetlands, applicants must seek regulatory approval.
-Applicants should submit a Joint Aquatic Resource Permits Application (JARPA), along with any additional information applicable to the project (e.g., mitigation plan, restoration plans, etc.) to our Federal Permit Unit by mail or email to:
+- For non-federally regulated wetland requests, submit a Joint Aquatic Resource Permits Application (JARPA) along with any additional information applicable to the project (e.g., mitigation plan, restoration plans, etc.).

 Resources and links

-- Wetland mitigation resources - Applicants proposing to alter aquatic resources must go through mitigation sequencing to avoid and minimize impacts before determining whether compensatory mitigation is appropriate and a permit is required.
+- Wetland mitigation resources: Project proponents proposing to alter aquatic resources must go through mitigation sequencing to avoid and minimize impacts before determining whether compensatory mitigation is appropriate and a permit is required.
 Compensatory mitigation involves restoring (re-establishing, rehabilitating), creating (establishing), preserving, or enhancing aquatic resources to replace those lost or degraded through permitted activities.